Label-efficient Time Series Representation Learning: A Review: Discussion and Future Directions

 \subsection{Active Learning}

-Active learning allows the model to interact with its environment and actively seek labels on data that it is uncertain about, instead of relying solely on passively provided labeled data.
-In this way, we allow the model to actively select the most informative data points during training, which can improve its performance and reduce the amount of labeled data needed.
+Active learning allows the model to interact with its environment and actively seek labels on data that it is uncertain about, instead of relying solely on passively provided labeled data \cite{settles2009active}.
+This process often involves human intervention, where the model identifies and requests labels for the most informative data points from human annotators during training.
+In this way, active learning enables the model to selectively focus on acquiring labels that are likely to improve its performance and reduce the overall amount of labeled data needed.

 Despite its potential, few works have been proposed for active learning on time series data.
 For example, \citet{active_semi_ts} propose a semi-supervised active learning approach based on human activity recognition.
 They rely on self-training to select the most relevant samples for annotation and training the model.
 Also, the Transfer Active Learning (TAL) method selects the candidate samples by evaluating their informativeness and representativeness \cite{TAL}.
 These criteria are calculated by mapping the input sample into the embedding space from both sample and sample-label views.

 Designing task-specific active learning techniques for time series data, exploring synergies with self-supervised learning, and establishing evaluation protocols that reflect real-world scenarios can be promising future directions in this field.